LekoArts/gatsby-dsg-plausible-analytics/README.md

 You can use this example for the analytics tool you use, the general idea & setup will be the same.

+**Read the full blogpost [Using Deferred Static Generation with Analytics Tools](https://www.lekoarts.de/gatsby/using-deferred-static-generation-with-analytics-tools) to learn more!**

 ## General Idea

 1. Create a local plugin to access the needed data from your analytics tool